-

 • Compare formulations or batches

-• Anticipate thermal performance under usage conditions
+• Anticipating thermal performance under usage conditions

-• Detect composition variations impacting conductivity
+• Detect variations in composition impacting conductivity

 Analytical techniques used